Embarking on the journey of writing a novel is an exciting endeavor, but it’s not just about putting words on paper.

 Your main protagonist will, of course, be your main focus.
 However, it is a good idea to place some importance on a secondary character or two in the beginning as well.

 First impressions are important all around and this includes your secondary characters.
-If a character is quiet and inactive in the beginning of the story, they will likely remain so throughout.
+If a character is quiet and inactive at the beginning of the story, they will likely remain so throughout.
 Brainstorm some things that a secondary character could do that would greatly impact the story as a whole.
-Have at least one of these things happen in the first few pages.
+Have at least one of these things happen in the opening sentence or first few pages.

-This establishes them as someone who is important, if not the main focus.
-It also sets up their relationship to the protagonist and their role in that relationship.
+This establishes them as someone important, if not the main focus of a long story.
+It also sets up the plot point about their relationship with the protagonist and their role in that relationship.

 Once you have the basic structure in place, you need to create a good hook.
 You need something that will grab the reader’s attention right away.
 There are a few different ways to do this and the style you choose can depend on a few things: